 Cost of Melasma Treatment:

-The average cost of Melasma Treatment in Islamabad, Pakistan may range from PKR 8,000 to PKR 10,000 for one session.
+The cost of Melasma Treatment in Islamabad, Pakistan starts from PKR 10,000 to PKR 15,000 for one session.
 Depending on the course of therapy that you choose, the cost of melasma treatment might vary.
 Most insurance companies won’t pay for the drugs or procedures used to treat melasma because they don’t consider the treatment to be medically essential.

 Dermabrasion and microdermabrasion are the most efficient treatments for melasma.